PetersenEmerald/ConwayGoL/README.md

   - Cells that are red are in a dead state.
   - Cells that are neither colour have never been used in the current game.

- The game was designed using C# with Windows Forms.
+ The game was designed using C# with Windows Forms in Visual Studio 2017.
 The goal of the game was to demonstrate basic coding competence by using:
   - Object Oriented Programing Principles
   - Hashtable for Cell Data
   - Agile practices with a Project board that used user stories.